OCISRAEL/oci-foundations-lab/README.md

 ## STEP 12 : Review The Application
+### Objective: Verify the application’s behavior and ensure all components are working as expected.

 1. Once you have successfully completed all these steps, your web application should look like this: